 An event where horse and rider demonstrate their skills on the flat.
 The horse is judged on confirmation, paces and manners, whilst riders are judges on their riding ability.

 Current State and Interstate event schedules can be downloaded below.
+Entries details will be containe in the schedule.
 To support our State Championships, Sponsorship Opportunities can be viewed on our Partnerships & Advertising page Here.

 Royal Canberra Show